keerthisureka/C-Programs/3rd yr/6thSem/CG/cmd.md

 - **prog3:** Develop a program to demonstrate 2D transformation on basic objects.
 - **prog4:** Develop a program to demonstrate basic geometric operations on the 3D object.
 - **prog5:** Develop a program to demonstrate 3D transformation on 3D objects.
+- **prog6:** Write a program to read a digital image.
+Split and display image into 4 quadrants, up, down, right and left.